 Storage and Reheating

-- Refrigerator- Store macaroni and cheese in an airtight container for 3-5 days in the refrigerator.
+- Refrigerator- Store leftover Dutch oven mac and cheese in an airtight container in the refrigerator for 3-5 days.

 Frequently Asked Questions